ggtlhty/OpenCV-Project-Cpp/README.md

-# An algorithm using OpenCV and C++ to give an estimate of a cable's diameter and surface defects.
+# Detect defects on the surface of the cable and measure the diameter using OpenCV and C++

 Example: